Kiss up kick down

 Kiss up kick down is a neologism used to describe the situation where middle-level employees in an organization are polite and flattering to superiors but abusive to subordinates.
 The term is believed to have originated in the US, with the first documented use having occurred in 1993.
-A similar expression (lit. "lick up, kick down") was used by Swedish punk band Ebba Grön in one of their songs, on an album released in 1981.
 The concept can be applied to any social interaction where one person believes they have power over another person and believes that another person has power over them.

 Examples of use

-Robert McNamara

 The Bulletin of the Atomic Scientists described Robert McNamara, an American business executive and the eighth United States Secretary of Defense, as a classic case of the "kiss up, kick down" personality in August 1993.

-John R. Bolton

 On day 2 of the Senate confirmation hearings, April 12, 2005, for John R. Bolton, a Bush nomination for the US representative to the UN, the Senate panel focused on allegations that Bolton pressured intelligence analysts.
 Former State Department intelligence chief Carl W. Ford Jr. characterized Bolton as a "kiss-up, kick-down sort of guy".

-National Health Service

-Calum Paton, Professor of Health Policy at Keele University, describes "kiss up kick down" as a prevalent feature of the UK National Health Service culture.
-He raised this point when giving evidence at the Stafford Hospital scandal public inquiry.
-Credit is centralised and blame devolved.
-"Kiss up kick down means that your middle level people will kiss-up, they will please their masters, political or otherwise, and they will kick down to blame somebody else when things go wrong."
+Calum Paton, Professor of Health Policy at Keele University, has described "kiss up kick down" as a prevalent feature of the UK National Health Service culture.
+He raised this point when giving evidence at the Stafford Hospital scandal public inquiry in 2011, saying that credit was centralised and blame devolved: "Kiss up kick down means that your middle level people will kiss-up, they will please their masters, political or otherwise, and they will kick down to blame somebody else when things go wrong."